 This is one of the most important nutrients for reproductive health, notes nutritionist Victoria J. Lindsay, RD.
 “Folate is a type of B-vitamin required for DNA synthesis and the formation of new cells in the body,” Lindsay explains.

 Folate is especially important for its role in ovarian health and in the prevention of birth defects.
-“During pregnancy, the developing fetus requires folate to form new organs and tissues, and a deficiency in folate can result in a higher risk of neural tube defects,” she explains.
+“During pregnancy, the developing fetus requires folate to form new organs and tissues, and a deficiency in folate can result in a higher risk of neural tube defects,” she says.

 Don’t just take folate when you’re preparing for pregnancy, though.
 All women of reproductive age should be taking folate daily—in case of unexpected pregnancy.